Rage and the Politics of Power

 "Every attempt to control another is an act of violence" ~Auberon Herbert

 Unconscious feelings or fear and shame lead to control tactics to repress these feelings from awareness, which leads to passive, victim behavior in an adult.
-To constantly repress, deny, attack, reject our feelings and needs is an act of aggression against ourselves.
+To constantly repress, deny, attack, and reject our feelings and needs is an act of aggression against ourselves.
 In other words, our functioning is, in unawareness, various tactics of external power mongering and internal control.

 Power: